sarahmurphy86/sarahmurphy86.github.io/README.md

 # My work
 <img src="https://sarahmurphy86.github.io/assets/edinburgh_fringe_festival_image.png" alt="Text on image reads Portfolio- Edinburgh Fringe Review" width="20%" height="40%" align="left"> As a long time user of the  Edinburgh Fringe Festival website, I have always struggled to find shows by time.
 Therefore, I thought this would be a great opportunity to address the problem with a design solution.

-Take a look at my work by downloading my slides *ADD SLIDES HERE ONCE COMPLETE*
+Take a look at my work by [downloading my slides](https://docs.google.com/presentation/d/10Pxz8xr1g2LSgOuYFKRa_3YhODiO78Ybx4sgXYjqlQs/edit?usp=sharing)

 <img src="https://sarahmurphy86.github.io/assets/bbc_project_image.png" alt="Text on image reads Portfolio- The BBC Project" width="20%" height="40%" align="left"> As part of my final project at [CodeClan](https://codeclan.com), I was tasked to to build an interactive educational app for the BBC.